FantasyNitroGEN/visallo/docs/extension-points/front-end/graphSelector/index.md

 });
 ```

-Optional configuration
+Optional configuration:

 `visibility`: (String) Specifies when selector should display.
-One of: always, selected, none-selected
+One of: always, selected, none-selected.

 Remember to add a i18n value in a MessageBundle.properties.
 This will be displayed in the graph context menu.